 Highly successful spin-off culture in the group, based on group IP.
-Very successful history of PhD study trips that provide useful opportunities to PhD candidates to present, as well as opening doors to international collaborations.
-Entrepreneurial spirit of PhD candidates encouraged in funding such trips!
-PhD candidate supervision/discussion seems to be multilevel and frequent.
+Very successful history of PhD study trips that provide useful opportunities to students to present, as well as opening doors to international collaborations.
+Entrepreneurial spirit of students encouraged in funding such trips!
+Student supervision/discussion seems to be multilevel and frequent.